 The mission of the Fire Safety Service is part of a municipality’s responsibility with respect to the protection of its citizens.
-The main goals are:

-To ensure the collective on the Mille-Isles territory, the protection of people and goods against fire of all types as well as organizing the rescue of accident victims, relief to a stricken person as well as its rescue during an emergency evacuation; To ensure the protection of life, health and heritage.
+- to ensure the collective on the Mille-Isles territory, the protection of people and goods against fire of all types as well as organizing the rescue of accident victims, relief to a stricken person as well as its rescue during an emergency evacuation; To ensure the protection of life, health and heritage;

-To prevent disasters and catastrophes by developing fire risk and other disaster scenarios, by providing information, training, the development and enactment of municipal by-laws; To determine the point of origin, probable causes and circumstances of the fire.
+- to prevent disasters and catastrophes by developing fire risk and other disaster scenarios, by providing information, training, the development and enactment of municipal by-laws; To determine the point of origin, probable causes and circumstances of the fire.

 More precisely, the mission of a Fire Safety Service is divided into two main categories: fire prevention and taking care of emergencies.

 The Service is staffed with part-time firefighters.
 The Service depends on its director, with firefighters duly appointed by a Council resolution.